ViktorGox/DevOps/Log.md

 To automate things even more, we thought to create a script which will run the terraform and will update the environment variables inside the CI/CD.
 All the code is done with the help of ChatGPT or self thought.
 Some look up of the gitlab documentation was done, but it did not help.

+## Assignment 5 - BI-15 CI/CD uploads the images from the registry to the EC2
+Honestly this task took some time.
+First of all I had problems with the SSH key we were creating.
+That's why I created the output for terraform and also why I added the ssh key to be created from terraform so it wouldn't require for it to be stored locally.
+This also meant that the SSH key should somehow be uplaoded to the CI/CD variables.
+Because of the script that Viktor made that was easy.
+The problem was that for some reason it didn't want to accept the ssh key when the ssh connection was being made.
+That's when I decided to just use base 64 encoding after some research.

+## Assignment 6 -  BI-23 Make the backend to use a load balancer and an autoscaling group
+This was a pain, because this meant that for the CI/CD to be able to upload the images, it meant that it had to connect to all of the instances from the load balancer.
+In order to do this we needed the ip addresses of every instance.
+I tried getting them from terraform but terraform doesn't have an already made function for that (a little bit stupid if you ask me).
+After wasting my time on trying to do it through terraform I decided to try through CI/CD.
+First I tried running commands locally to get the ip's of the running instance.
+I couldn't make it work until I found a command from stackoverflow which worked.
+After Vitkor had already struggled with aws configuration I was able to set it up easily.
+But my problem was that I needed an image with Ubuntu and aws, after a long time of searching
+Viktor gave me an image from gitlab which worked perfectly.

 ## Assignment 6 - BI-16 CI/CD uploads frontend web files as static website in AWS S3 bucket

 Tried a bunch of stuff once again.
 Found the base image in the gitlab documentation.
 Had issues with setting the aws credentials, and honestly I am not sure what changed to make it work, but it works.